us0p/interview_preparation/english_questions.md

 of learning specially in the side of project management and quality ensurance which lead me to have a much greater concearn about the quality and impact of my work.

+**improve text**
+Lince: It was one of many projects that a client had with us.
+I was responsible for it, and it was my last project at Clickativo.
+The client behind this project was a company that hosted many events and show rooms all around Brazil in the area of furniture, appliances and mattresses.
+The goal of the project was to provide a system that the clients that signed contracts for events should be able to access and personalize some documents and some envent criterias according to the contract they signed.
+The MVP of the project was to provide a feature where the client could generate an online form that participants of the event could fill and get a qrcode which would be tracked during the event by the operations team to track how much people are in the event at any given time.
+The form should be dynamic and the client should be able to compose many forms for a given event.
+To solve this problem i used MongoDB to handle the unstructured nature of the forms' schema.
+The client could choose from a list of predefined components like selects, inputs, textarea and checkboxes and assign them to a form with any guiven value.
+But what i'm most proud in this project was the quality of the work that i delivered, this was the first project in the company were a test driven approach was used and, the first project with unit and integration tests.
+It was not a requirement, i did it on my own to ensure the quality of the code and reduce the number of round trips between fixes and client approval which, during my time at that company, it presented itself as a recurring problem with clients.
+I configured the tests pipeline and used Test Driven approach during the development.
+During the delivery of the MVP all the tests were passing and i didn't had to make any fix in the system because of errors or missing details, the client were very stisfied and the code were robust and maintainable.
+The biggest achievement was to be the first to implement tests in the code base and to see the impact of my actions in the client satisfaction.

 # English questions
 Common English questions, what they really want to know and my responses.